News › Power · 7 Apr 2026, 10:12 AM IST · 3 months ago

 Bearish Risk: Ajay Bagga Warns Against Buying Dip Amidst Global Recession Fears

-Market expert Ajay Bagga has cautioned investors against rushing to 'buy the dip,' citing significant downside risks from a potential global recession triggered by a prolonged Middle East conflict.
+Market expert Ajay Bagga has cautioned investors against rushing to 'stay constructive on dip,' citing significant downside risks from a potential global recession triggered by a prolonged Middle East conflict.
 This advice, though a month old, remains relevant as geopolitical tensions persist, influencing global market sentiment and capital flows into India.

 This perspective is crucial for Indian market participants as global events heavily influence FII flows and overall market sentiment.
 A global recession would directly impact India's export-oriented sectors and could lead to a broader market correction, despite India's relatively strong domestic growth story.
 Traders should factor in this macro-level caution.